-Organisations should assist the NHS Test and Trace service by keeping a temporary record of customers and visitors for 21 days.
+It is now mandatory for organisations to keep a temporary record of customers and visitors for 21 days in order to assist the NHS Test and Trace service should there be a confirmed case of COVID-19.
 The information should be gathered in a way that is manageable for your organisation, in order to assist with NHS Test and Trace's requests for that data if needed.
 Collect sufficient data on each attendee (name, home phone number, mobile number, date and time of entries and exit) so that each person can be contacted if there is a case of COVID-19 connected to your organisation.